 Everyone is advised to use their best judgment when backing a project.
 Also, donations will be returned if the funding does not reach its goal in the allotted time.
 Despite the hands-off approach in that sense, Kickstarter has had a few projects canceled due to suspected fraudulence.

-Kickstarter has dealt with its lawsuits from companies complaining its creators to steal ideas or create products similar to their own.
+Kickstarter has dealt with lawsuits from companies complaining its creators to steal ideas or create products similar to their own.
 The site is still standing and maintains its dedication to open-source funding, so those lawsuits don’t seem to have put a considerable dent in the driven community.

 There are still some open spats, mind.
 Still, it is not the gambling of sorts that has lifted Kickstarter to success.
 Its decision to post statistics allowed for plenty of curious folks to get an idea of how they were chugging along.

 Their first million-dollar breaker campaign was a dock made for the Apple iPhone in February 2012.
 2012 winded up being an excellent year for Kickstarter.
 From their first million-dollar campaign to their currently listed highest-grossing project, Pebble Time, it is clear that Kickstarter has hit their stride.

-Kickstarter, valued estimated at well over a five hundred million dollars today, is an example of a simple idea that hit explosive growth and has become another success story.
+Kickstarter, valued estimated at well over five hundred million dollars today, is an example of a simple idea that hit explosive growth and has become another success story.
 The platform had millions of dollars raised and had a good handful of successful projects.
 Some of its projects even won awards.

-Kickstarter shows not only what a good idea can do, but the power people can place in a start-up.
+Kickstarter shows what a good idea can do, and the power people can place in a start-up.

 More Successful stories